“I am extremely grateful for the opportunity I was given by OCE."

 There are two options available for organizations interested in establishing a partnership with OCE:

 Both options can be beneficial if you are planning to expand your business or program but do not have the floor space or labor force to do so.
-Some examples include work in the following industries: textiles, high tech, recycling, wood or metal fabrication, etc. These partnerships may fall under the Federal Prison Industries Enhancement Certification Program (PIECP), often referred to as a PIECP program.
+Some examples include work in the following industries: textiles, high tech, recycling, wood or metal fabrication, agricultural, etc. These partnerships may fall under the Federal Prison Industries Enhancement Certification Program (PIECP), often referred to as a PIECP program.
 (Most service industries are exempt.)
 We would be happy to assess whether your organization or project would qualify as a PIECP program.
 Generally, if the product produced is going to leave the State of Oregon, the work is classified as interstate commerce and therefore subject to PIECP regulations.
 We are experienced in PIECP programs and can help navigate the process.
 Please fill in the form below.
 A salesperson will contact you with more information.

 New Business Development Manager